Candice Swanepoel Turns Heads In The Tiniest Leopard-Print Bikini

 The latest skin-baring look at the Victoria’s Secret Angel was shared on her swimwear line Tropic of C’s official Instagram account on Thursday, August 15, and has quickly gained attention from the page’s 345,000 followers.
 Its geotag placed the babe on the Maasai Mara National Reserve in Kenya, where she held a photo shoot for Tropic of C’s yet-to-be released Resort Collection that she has been teasing for weeks on the social media platform.

-Today’s sneak-peek at the new additions to her line saw Candice rocking the tiniest leopard-print bikini that was sure to turn heads whether it was being worn by the beach or the pool.
+Thursday’s sneak peek at the new additions to her line saw Candice rocking the tiniest leopard-print bikini that was sure to turn heads whether it was being worn by the beach or the pool.
 Its dangerously small, triangle-style top was hardly enough to cover up her voluptuous assets and flaunted endless sideboob and cleavage thanks to its scandalous design.
 The piece also boasted insanely thin straps that were nearly invisible, as well as a thick, circular ring right in the middle of her bust to draw even more attention to her exposed decolletage.

-The matching bottoms of the barely-there two-piece were equally-as-risque, if not more.
+The matching bottoms of the barely-there two-piece were equally as risque, if not more.
 The number provided coverage to only what was necessary, and left her long, toned legs completely exposed.
 The model’s expert posing also provided a glimpse of her famously curvaceous backside, much to the delight of her fans.
-It sported the same ring detail on its waistband, which sad daringly high on her hips to accentuate her trim waist and rock hard abs, though they hardly needed an aid in getting noticed.
+It sported the same ring detail on its waistband, which sat daringly high on her hips to accentuate her trim waist and rock hard abs, though they hardly needed an aid in getting noticed.

 The South African bombshell added a pop of color to her look by holding a large, bright green cloth, which fell over her shoulder and all the way down to the large stalks of grass she stood in.
 She sported a pair of strappy sandals to complete the look, giving it a bit of edge, and wore her signature blonde tresses down in a messy fashion.
 Her luscious locks fell to perfectly frame her face, which was done up with a sensual makeup look that consisted of a light pink lip and dark smokey eye, making her striking features pop.